mattwach/light_bulb_changer/README.md

 So how does this thing work?

-   * You move the potentiometer (PS2 thumbstick)
+   * You move the potentiometer (PS2 thumbstick, top of schematic)
-   * The microcontroller notes the new potentiometer state (via `PB4`)  and uses it to update the motor direction and speed.
+   * The ATTiny85 microcontroller notes the new potentiometer state (via `PB4`) and uses it to update the motor direction and speed.
    * The direction and speed are communicated via a PWM signal (via `PB0`) which tells the motor how fast to spin via the only language it understands: power.
-     It also needs to send a bit (via PB1 and PB2) that tells the motor controller whether to go left or right.
+     It also needs to send a bit (via PB1 and PB2) that tells the motor controller which polatity to send to the motor.
-   * The motor controller takes the weak PWM signal from the microcontroller and puts the full force of the battery pack behind it (e.g. 12V and whatever current the motor asks for - assuming it's not too much..)
+   * The L293D motor controller (right) takes the weak PWM signal from the microcontroller and puts the full force of the battery pack behind it (e.g. 12V and whatever current the motor asks for - within obvious limits..)
    * The bottom left of the circuit is just the 5V regulator and some supporting capacitors to filter out motor noise.